ESG Topics A-Z

 To PepsiCo:

-Supplier diversity is a critical business advantage because it ensures we are seeking out nimble, innovative vendors who challenge how we think.
+Supplier diversity is a critical business advantage because it ensures we are seeking out nimble, innovative suppliers who challenge how we think.
 This helps us deliver on our bottom line while building a supplier base that mirrors the diversity of our employees, customers, consumers and communities where we operate.

 To the World: